Last Updated on January 13, 2026 by Maged kamel

 The process to get the inverse of the Vandermonde matrix.

-We want to find out the inverse matrix of Vandermonde, this is done by using co-factors and adjugate.
+We want to find the inverse matrix of the Vandermonde matrix, which is done using cofactors and the adjugate.

 We will start estimating the minors of matrix V. The next images will show the estimation process for the minors of the first, second, and third rows.